 In Spongebob Squarepants: Revenge of the Flying Dutchman for the PS2, there is a loading screen for just about everything.
 And god help you if you get the dreaded double loading with the first screen having Spongebob holding a hourglass and the second with bubbles slowly filling the screen, then you can finally start the next area/room.
 Made even worse if you enter the wrong room and have to go back, going through effectively four load screens for nothing.

 Mostly absent in Super Mario Galaxy, the exception being the screen reminding the player to put on the wrist strap (you have to wait longer to be able to skip it than most other Wii games).
-Otherwise, load times are nonexistent, despite the fact that the textures and models are among the best on the Wii, and the music is in a recorded sound format as opposed to MIDI.
-Then again, Nintendo games generally don't have long loading times, even among disc-based consoles.
+Otherwise, load times are nonexistent, and the textures and models are still among the most detailed on the Wii, and the music is in a recorded sound format as opposed to MIDI.
+This also extends to Super Mario Galaxy 2.

 The infamous Bubsy 3D: Furbitten Planet for the PS1 has loading times for the title screen...which is just a static image, by the way.
 Granted, it was released when disc-based gaming technologies were in their infancy...